Bhartigupta1587/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
 Tic-Tac-Toe game is designed and implemented which allows 2 users to play multiple games.
 Following features are implemented in the game:
 1. You can choose who can play first 'X' or 'O'.
-2. Base on your choice when you click on square 'X' or 'O' appear on the box with Audio for the tics
+2. Base on your choice when you click on square 'X' or 'O' appear on the box with Audio for the tics.
-3. It will continuously check the win condition
+3. It will continuously check the win condition.
-    - If a player wins game box little twist shows somebody wins the game
+    - If a player wins the game, game box little twist shows somebody wins the game.
-    - If the game draws, game box flash means game tie .
+    - If the game draw, game box flash means game tie .
-6. Based on the game, scores update if 'X' or 'O' wins or tie between them
+6. Based on the game, scores update if 'X' or 'O' wins or tie between them.
-7. Reset button clear board and play multiple games without refresh page
+7. Reset button clear board and play multiple games without refresh page.
-8. Responsive site playable from a mobile phone
+8. Responsive site playable from a mobile phone.

 ## Game UI
 1. Initial screen